Kumar2007/MultiverseTycoon/README.md

 3. Verify that the game files are not corrupted
 4. Check that you have read/write permissions in the game directory (for save files)

+## Game Endings

+When you reach the endgame by establishing businesses in all universes and accumulating enough Quantum Credits, you'll face the final decision with three possible outcomes:

+### The Unification Ending
+Choose to join the Board and help create a single unified reality under your control.
+This ending rewards players with ultimate power but at a great moral cost.

+### The Stabilization Ending
+Choose to use your business network to permanently stabilize the multiverse, preserving all realities.
+This is considered the "good" ending and unlocks special achievements.

+### The Severance Ending
+Choose to destroy the Quantum Nexus technology, cutting all connections between universes.
+This ending is bittersweet - you save all realities from potential exploitation but can no longer travel between them.

+Each ending features a unique epilogue that shows the consequences of your choice on each universe you've visited throughout the game.

 ## Future Plans

 Future updates may include: